crissipires/SwapiAPi-Challenge/README.md

 #### 🤟 You Must:

-- [ ] Code in Java
+- [ x ] Code in Java
-- [ ] You must find the characters who appear the most in the SW movies (you can put them in order if you want);
+- [ x ] You must find the characters who appear the most in the SW movies (you can put them in order if you want);
 - [ ] Obtain the Planets Size (Area) and order them (bigger to smaller);
 - [ ] Verify how many pilots did the Millenium Falcon had and who were they?;
 - [ ] Present the results the best way you can